 First of all, you have to make sure that you have enough credits during your work years that you actually qualify for receiving Social Security and Medicare later in life.
 Even assuming the young early retiree has the necessary 40 credits over then years, the extra income and social security earnings will increase your Social Security benefits (provided you believe there will still be Social Security when you retire).

 Of course, nobody in their right mind would work longer just for higher social security benefits.
-But at the margin it might sweeten the deal of an extra year or two in the workforce.
-According to the Social Security benefits formula the marginal benefits for each additional dollar of average (COLA-adjusted) earnings is $0.90, $0.32, or $0.15 depending on the cumulative earnings in your 35 highest contribution years.
+But at the margin, it might sweeten the deal for an extra year or two in the workforce.
+According to the Social Security benefits formula, the marginal benefits for each additional dollar of average (COLA-adjusted) earnings is $0.90, $0.32, or $0.15 depending on the cumulative earnings in your 35 highest contribution years.
 Most early retirees should fall into the 0.32 bracket.
 So, an additional year of earning $118,500 or above (the 2016 maximum income subject to OASDI taxes) increases the average annual OASDI income by $118,500/35=$3,386 and your projected benefits at age 67 by 0.32*$3,386=$1,083.
 If your spouse had much lower income and will use the option to collect 50% of spousal benefits that would be $1,625 in extra annual Social Security benefits.
 That’s income that will be automatically inflation-adjusted and only up to 85% is subject to federal income taxes (and exempt in many states from state income tax).
 Not too bad!

 5: It’s a natural hedge